Rashi-Mittal/Railway-Reservation-System/README.md

 # Railway-Reservation-System
-The functionality of this Project includes booking and viewing ticket, getting train information and seat availability.
+The RAILWAY RESERVATION PROJECT IS made using the C language.

+The functionalities of this project includes:
+Booking ticket
+Viewing Ticket
+Extracting the train information
+Getting seat availability
 File handling is used to store train and ticket information